 The vessels were initially planned to be equipped with 127mm guns from OTO Melara.
 In November 2019, the US approved the sales of 13 MK 45 guns for over $1 billion to India.
 These guns would have equipped the Visakhapatnam class destroyers and Nilgiri class frigates.
 However the high cost of the system caused the proposal to be shelved in favor of a ‘Make in India’ plan.

 The Visakhapatnam class has largely maintained the hull form, propulsion machinery, many platform equipment and major weapons and sensors as the Kolkata class to benefit from series production.
 The 163 meter long destroyer has a full load displacement of 7,400 tonnes and maximum speed of 30 knots.
 It has a range of 4,000nm at a cruise speed of 14 knots.
-The 125m long frigates have a combined gas turbine and gas turbine (COGAG) propulsion arrangement is sourced from Zorya-Mashproekt.
+The combined gas turbine and gas turbine (COGAG) propulsion arrangement is sourced from Zorya-Mashproekt.
 The overall indigenous content of the project is claimed to be 75%.